fuomag9/fuomag9.github.io/picalcprivacypolicy.md

 *   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)
 *   [Mopub](https://www.mopub.com/en/legal/privacy)

+Furthermore, your device manufacturer and model will be collected and stored on Firebase and associated with an unique app install id if you submit a score from whitin the application.
+This data will be publically available to any user of this app when viewing the scoreboard

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.